Plants for an Autumn Garden

 Here is my Garden in October - Full of Colour - Bergenia, Wychhazel, Ice plant and Castor Oil Plant

 On the left foreground is Bergenia, Castor Oil Plant is behind the bergenia, and Ice Plants in the flower bed with wychhazel in the right foreground

-Roses will sometimes flower until December, if the weather is not too cold, and some of them have ornamental hips.
+Roses will sometimes flower throughout Summer until November, or even December, if the weather is not too cold, and some of them have ornamental hips.
 The leaves are evergreen

 Buddleia, also know as the butterfly plant, is a very beautiful shrub - Buddleia is a vigorous grower and comes in a few different varieties

 This is my buddleia - no matter how much I chop it back to stop it spreading too wide, it comes back every year and attracts butterflies and bees, who love its sweet smell.